Homeschooling auditory processing disorder kids provides a great school environment!

 “Auditory processing is a term used to describe what happens when your brain recognizes and interprets the sounds around you.
 Humans hear when energy that we recognize as sound travels through the ear and is changed into electrical information that can be interpreted by the brain.
 The ‘disorder’ part of auditory processing disorder means that something is adversely affecting the processing or interpretation of the information.”

 If your child has CAPD, you might want to consider teaching him or her American Sign Language as well.
-In many states, ASL can count for Foreign Language credit on a high school diploma and ASL will open doors of communication that might otherwise be limited for your child.
+In many states, ASL can count for Foreign Language credit on a high school diploma.
+ASL will open doors of communication that might otherwise be limited for your child.
 For additional information on this, you might find the CAPD page on the Deaf Bilingual Coalition’s site of interest.

-Below, we’ve gathered a list of uplifting resource sites about dealing with Central Auditory Processing Disorder and for specific methods of remediation which may be of interest to you.
+Below, we’ve gathered a list of uplifting resource sites that should help with homeschooling auditory processing disorder kids.
+There are sites for specific methods of remediation which may be of interest to you.